Is there anything more frightening in the world of exercise, than the words people throw around in the weight training community??

 Especially one repetition maximum or one rep max or 1RM for short.

-Most research papers will test the subjects for their 1RM.
+Most resistance training research papers will test the subjects for their 1RM at the start and end of most studies.
 And that doesn’t mean they will load them and load them, until they reach a weight they can only lift one time.
 That’s risky with beginners, so it’s not often done.

 It means after a warm up, they’ll load the research subject with a load they think will get them close to 4-6 reps (more often than not).
 Then they’ll use a formula to determine the 1RM they could theoretically lift.